 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 The Basket Classic Mesh Fade takes it silhouette from the 1968 basketball warm-up shoe, the Basket Classic.
 The low-cut shoe was made out of leather and was highly popular due to its street style, sturdiness, and performance.
 The shoe quickly crossed boundaries from sport to fashion scene and became one of hip hop’s culture icons.

-Due to its widespread appeal, the silhouette was released in various colorways and versions including a high-top edition.
+Due to its widespread appeal, the Basket silhouette was released in various Puma Basket Classic colorways and versions including a high-top edition.
 The Puma Basket Classic Mesh Fade is another version of the iconic footwear which came out in 2016.

-Instead of leather, this 2016 model had a full mesh upper with a gradient color print on the form stripe and midsole.
+Instead of leather, Puma gave this 2016 model a full mesh upper with a gradient color print on the form stripe and midsole.

 Puma Basket Classic Mesh Fade Style